jimpouwels/game-engine/README.md

   - `Animation[]`
     - `Sprite[]`

-In essence, a Graphic is a complex sprite that represents a single 'character' or 'object' on the screen that can be rendered in the form of different animations which each constists of a collection of sprites rendered in order.
+In essence, a Graphic is a complex sprite that represents a single character, object or shape on the screen that can be rendered in the form of different animations which each constists of a collection of sprites rendered in order.
 Example:

 - Graphic: running cartoon
   - Animation1